lar9482/Interpreter/README.md

 This is my first implementation of a programming language :)

 NOTE:
 As of writing this README.md, this language is more or less an implementation of Dr Mike Lam's Decaf programming language.
+I definitely want to expand on his language and add my own features.

 Please see [credit](#Credit-To-Lam).